NedReidSoftwire/DevOps-Unit-2-Workshop/README.md

 Once you're satisfied that the code works and you understand at least at some level how it works, let’s modify it.

 Your goal for this exercise is to improve the Pub Quiz experience for the user
-- The simplest way to do this is simply to add a single question!
+- The simplest way to do this is to add a single question!
 - If you’ve done that, you should expand your efforts:
     - Replace the existing questions with ones of your own
     - You can give the user a score at the end by keeping track of it